astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 convolutional layer), the padding is set to **'VALID'** although its default been set to **'SAME'** by the arg\_scope operation.
-Now it's the time to explain the architecture itself by describing of how to create cnvolutional and pooling layers.
+Now it's the time to explain the architecture itself by describing of how to create convolutional and pooling layers.

-ReLU has been used as the non-linear activation function for all the layers except the last layer(embedding layer).
-The famous xavier initialization has not been used for initialization of the network and instead the Variance-Scaling-Initializer has been used which provided more promising results in the case of using ReLU activation.
-It's advantage is to keep the scale of the input variance constant, so it is claimed that it does not explode or diminish by getting to the final layer\ `[reference] <https://www.tensorflow.org/api_docs/python/tf/contrib/layers/variance_scaling_initializer>`__.
+ReLU has been used as the non-linear activation function for all the layers except for the last layer(embedding layer).
+The famous Xavier initialization has not been used for initialization of the network and instead, the Variance-Scaling-Initializer has been used which provided more promising results in the case of using ReLU activation.
+The advantage is to keep the scale of the input variance constant, so it is claimed that it does not explode or diminish by getting to the final layer\ `[reference] <https://www.tensorflow.org/api_docs/python/tf/contrib/layers/variance_scaling_initializer>`__.